MICKAI®ArticlesOpen foundations, sovereign contr…

 Built on a filed foundation of our own

 The engineering does not stand alone.
-It stands on a body of intellectual property we have filed: 104 filed UK patent applications carrying approximately 2,340 claims, complete with full specifications, claims, and figures, now building toward examination and grant.
+It stands on a body of intellectual property we have filed: 104 filed UK patent applications carrying 2,340 claims, complete with full specifications, claims, and figures, now building toward examination and grant.
 These are filings, not grants, and we are precise about that.
 They describe how sovereign governance, the signed audit record, and the brain architecture actually work, in the detail that examination will test.

 The market has started to notice the shape of this.
 On Crunchbase our founder now ranks number two, and the company Heat Score has reached 94 out of 100, having climbed from single digits.
 We read that signal for what it is: early, public, and encouraging.
 It tells us the thesis, sovereign intelligence that runs where the data lives, is landing with the people who watch this space closely.